mainedan/mainedan.github.io/_posts/2023-03-24-secure-your-server.md

 ssh root@server-ip-address
 ```

-# install all updates
+# Install all updates

-1: If logged in ar root, don't use the sudo command
+1: If logged in as root, don't use the sudo command
 ```bash
 sudo apt update && sudo apt upgrade -y
 ```